DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world3.md

 For a moment, he thought about it in silence.
 He tried to remember times when he saw Commander's aide.
 Once in Dante's office, and another time was at their meeting during the day.
-He wouldn't disagree about beauty of that girl with quite unusual air about her.
+He wouldn't disagree about beauty of that woman with quite unusual air about her.
 And especially, the colour of her eyes and hair.
 It was almost like out of fairy tail.